-There is no pre-requisite for taking the Mead Exam.
+There is no pre-requisite for taking the BJCP Mead Entrance Exam.
 The exam is open to BJCP judges and those not in the BJCP.

-The passing grade for the Mead Exam is 60%.
-Anyone who passes the Mead Exam will receive a BJCP Mead Judge pin and certificate.
+Passing the BJCP Mead Entrance Exam is a pre-requisite for taking the BJCP Mead Judging Exam.
+Anyone who passes the BJCP Mead Judging Exam will receive a BJCP Mead Judge pin and certificate.

 Mead Exams do not count towards program (rank) advancement.
-An existing BJCP judge may not advance in rank based on the score received on the Mead Exam.
-Non-BJCP members passing the Mead Exam may not advance in rank without taking the BJCP Beer Exam.
+An existing BJCP judge may not advance in rank based on the score received on the BJCP Mead Judging Exam.
+Non-BJCP members passing the BJCP Mead Judging Exam may not advance in rank without taking the BJCP Beer Exam.

-More detail on the Mead Judge designation can be found in Section 4.
+More detail on the Mead Judge designation can be found in Section 3.

 2.1.1.
-Written Section
+Mead Entrance Exam Detail